 In this article, we will share three different ways to disable automatic driver updates in Windows 10.
 While the focus and screenshots are from Windows 10, the same configurations can be used for Windows 7, Windows 8, and Windows 8.1.

 Table of contents

 Disable Automatic Driver Updates

-- Right click the computer icon under Devices and select “Device installation settings”.
+- Right-click the computer icon under Devices and click “Device installation settings” from the context menu.

 This should stop Windows from automatically downloading and installing device drivers from Windows Update.

 Windows Group Policy can be a handy tool to change device drivers’ settings.
 This can be useful especially when you are doing it for multiple systems in the network.
 Follow the instructions below to disable device driver updates from Windows Updates using Group Policy:

 - Opem the Group Policy Editor by typing in gpedit.msc in Run.